Meet Our Governors

 Jayne Peacock - Ex-Officio (Executive Headteacher)

 Early in my teens I decided that I wanted to be a teacher.
 This was, in no small part, due to having a younger sister who is profoundly deaf.
 I spent a great deal of time supporting her learning as she progressed through school and I found this to be extremely rewarding.
-However, I made a conscious decision not to go straight to University when I left school and spent two years working as the Personal Assistant to the Managing Director of a construction company.
-During this time I also worked on a voluntary basis for ‘Friends of the Young Deaf’, organising holidays and training programmes for disadvantaged hearing and deaf children/young adults; my involvement with this organisation continued until I moved to Devon.
-I graduated from Brighton University in 1993 with a Bachelor of Education (Hons) Degree, specialising in English and Special Educational Needs.
+I graduated from Brighton University with a Bachelor of Education (Hons) Degree, specialising in English and Special Educational Needs.
 My teaching career began in East Grinstead, West Sussex, before I took up a post in Hammersmith, West London, where I taught in a Unit for Hearing Impaired children.
 Eventually I returned to mainstream teaching in Lindfield, West Sussex, where I took on the role of Special Educational Needs Co-ordinator before being appointed as the Deputy Headteacher and eventually Acting Headteacher.
 During this time I also completed a Masters of Arts (Education) Degree and successfully completed the National Professional Qualification for Headteachers (NPQH).
 In 2001 I moved to Devon to take up the Headship of Lynton CE Primary School and, in turn, was appointed to the Executive Headship of the West Exmoor Federation in January 2007.
 Alongside my Headship of the federation, I also work as SIAMS Inspector.
-Previously I have worked as a remodelling consultant for the Local Authority, trained as an Ofsted inspector and been appointed, amongst other things, as a Local Leader for Education by the National College for Teaching and Leadership.
-I am married and have a son, Henry, who recently moved on to secondary school having attended Little Berries, Kentisbury and Parracombe Schools - I could not have wished for him to have had a better start to his school career.
+Previously I have worked as a remodelling consultant for the Local Authority, trained as an Ofsted inspector and been appointed as a Local Leader for Education by the National College for Teaching and Leadership.
+I am married and have a son, Henry, who now attends secondary school.
+He started his school career at Little Berries, Kentisbury and Parracombe Schools and I could not have wished for him to have had a better start to his education.

 Reverend Miles Welborn - Ex-Officio & Foundation Governor